rakus/quick_change_directory/README.md

   file (`qc-index.cfg`) and the created indexes.
 For local installation this directory also contains all scripts.
 Important: If `qc-build-index` is run via crontab, make sure the correct variable is set in that context too.

+* `QC_NO_CASE` - Switches qc search to case-insensitive by default.
+Qc acts as if the option `-i` is always given.
+With `-c` case-sensitive search can be forced.

 * `QC_SKIP_FILTER_EXISTING` - By default qc filters out all not existing directories.
 By setting this variable this can be skipped.
 Useful when